sc-ventures/cloudbreak-documentation/docs/cb-db.md

 ## Manage Cloudbreak Database

 By default, Cloudbreak uses a built-in PostgreSQL database to persist data.
-For production environments, we suggest that you use an external database, an RDS served by your cloud provider.
-However, if you choose to use the default database, you should know that Cloudbreak deployer includes features for dumping and restoring built-in databases.
+For production environments, we suggest that you [configure an external database](#configure-an-external-database-for-cloudbreak), an RDS served by your cloud provider.

+### Dump and Restore Cloudbreak Database

+Cloudbreak deployer uses Docker for the underlying infrastructure and uses Docker volume for storing data.
+There are two separate volumes:

+* a volume called `common` for storing live data
+* a volume called `cbreak_dump` for database dumps

+You can override default live data volume any time by extending your `Profile` with the following variable:

+<pre><small>export COMMON_DB_VOL="my-live-data-volume"
+</small></pre>

+#### Create Database Dumps

+To create database dumps, execute the following commands:

+<pre><small>cbd db dump common cbdb
+cbd db dump common uaadb
+cbd db dump common periscopedb
+</small></pre>

+The dump command has an optional third parameter, the `name` of the dump.
+If you give your dump a name, Cloudbreak deployer will create a symbolic link which points to the SQL dump.
+For example:

+<pre><small>cbd db dump common cbdb name-of-the-dump
+</small></pre>

+#### List Existing Dumps

+To list existing dumps, execute the `cbd db list-dumps` command.
+Each kind of database dump (cbdb, uaadb, periscopedb) has a link to the latest dump on the `cbreak_dump` volume.
+During the restore process, Cloudbreak deployer restores from latest dump.
+To check which dump is the latest, execute:

+<pre><small>docker run --rm -v cbreak_dump:/dump -it alpine ls -lsa /dump/cbdb/latest
+</small></pre>

+#### Set Existing Dump as Latest

+To set any of the existing dumps as latest use the `set-dump` command.
+You can set both regular or named dumps.
+For example:

+<pre><small>cbd db set-dump cbdb 20170628_1805
+</small></pre>
+or
+<pre><small>cbd db set-dump cbdb name-of-the-dump
+</small></pre>

+#### Remove Existing `common` Volume

+To remove the existing `common` volume, stop all the related Cloudbreak containers with `cbd kill` command, and then remove the volume:

+<pre><small>docker volume rm common
+</small></pre>

+#### Restore Databases from Dumps

+To restore databases from dumps, execute:

+<pre><small>cbd db restore-volume-from-dump common cbdb
+cbd db restore-volume-from-dump common uaadb cbd db restore-volume-from-dump common periscopedb
+</small></pre>

+#### Save Dumps to Host

+To save your dumps to the host machine, execute:

+<pre><small>docker run --rm -v cbreak_dump:/dump -it alpine cat /dump/cbdb/latest/dump.sql > cbdb.sql
+docker run --rm -v cbreak_dump:/dump -it alpine cat /dump/uaadb/latest/dump.sql > uaadb.sql
+docker run --rm -v cbreak_dump:/dump -it alpine cat /dump/periscopedb/latest/dump.sql > periscopedb.sql
+</small></pre>

 ### Back up Cloudbreak Database